pschervakov/2020-2-Atom-QA-Python-P-Chervakov/homework4/README.md

     --total           total number of requests

     --by-type TYPE    number of TYPE requests

     --long            10 requests with the highest
                       value of content-length

+    --loc-client      10 requests with the most frequent location among requests with
+                      a client error

     --long-server     10 requests with the highest
                       value of content-length among
                       requests with a server error

 ### python script
 #### usage: checklogs.py FILE [OPTION]

 with no options returns nothing

     --total           total number of requests

     --by-type TYPE    number of TYPE requests

     --long            10 requests with the highest value of content-length

+    --loc-client      10 requests with the most frequent location among requests with
+                      a client error

     --long-server     10 requests with the highest
                       value of content-length among
                       requests with a server error

     --json            add results in json format
 ___

 ### Output